anvarich/shafeev/index.md

 ##### Tasks performed:

-- DevOps tasks related to automation CI/CD in Azure and AWS
+- DevOps tasks related to automation CI/CD (Jenkins/AzureDevops) in Azure and AWS for Quest products
-- Terraform/AzureRM templates authoring
+- Terraform manifests and AzureRM templates authoring
-- Monitoring using ELK/NewRelic/AppInsight/PagerDuty
+- Monitoring using ELK/Pormetheus/NewRelic/AppInsight/PagerDuty/Grafana
-- Kubernetes clusters maintenance and troubleshooting (AKS/ACS)
+- Kubernetes clusters maintenance and troubleshooting
-- ELK maintenance/troubleshooting
+- ELK clusters maintenance/troubleshooting
-- Jenkins CI/CD pipeline authoring
+- automation as usual bash/python/powershell
 - Azure AppServices/AppInsight/Storage maintenance and monitoring
 - Automation of common and routine tasks of Ops Engineers and Developers teams
-- Hiring DevOps engineers into St-Petersburg office for better handling all these tasks
+- Interviewing and onboarding DevOps engineers, mentoring and task management

 ___